 Google Classroom is the latest addition to the Google Suite for Education.
 Google Classroom allows teachers to create online classrooms, distribute workflow, and grade assignments.
 Students can access documents stored on Google Drive, with each class having a separate folder.
-During this period where studying and working from home have become the norm, a comprehensive educational tool that allows educators to create a virtual classroom is a necessity.
-In this article, we will explain what is Google Classroom, how Google Classroom works, and more.
+During this period, where studying and working from home has become the norm, a comprehensive educational tool that allows educators to create a virtual classroom is necessary.

 There are many different features for Google Classroom.
 Certain features are unlocked with the standard and plus versions of Google Workplace for Education.